+A. Careful distribution of appropriate email ballots to the area electorate for area representatives.

+B. The Senate Office will maintain an accurate list of electorate members, with their representational area specified.

+C. The Senate Office will provide written notice of the deadline for the submission of the

+1 ballots.

-- A. Careful distribution of appropriate email ballots to the area electorate for area representatives. - B. The Senate Office will maintain an accurate list of electorate members, with their representational area specified. - C. The Senate Office will provide written notice of the deadline for the submission of the ballots. - D. Representational Seats The Senate Office will provide election results; to be elected candidates must receive a plurality of the total votes cast by the constituency. - E. If a seat is vacated after area nominations are close, then that seat will be added to the At- Large Election. - F. At-Large Seats Candidates for an at-large position will be elected if they are among those receiving the highest number of votes. - G. In the case of an exact tie, there will be a run-off election between the candidates with the highest vote count. - H. The Election Committee members will certify a completed election report.
+- D. Representational Seats The Senate Office will provide election results; to be elected candidates must receive a plurality of the total votes cast by the constituency. - E. If a seat is vacated after area nominations are close, then that seat will be added to the At-Large Election. - F. At-Large Seats Candidates for an at-large position will be elected if they are among those receiving the highest number of a plurality of the total votes cast by the constituency. - G. In the case of an exact tie, there will be a run-off election between the candidates with the highest vote count. - H. Associate Seats the Senate Office will provide election results; to be elected, candidates must receive a plurality of the total votes cast by the associate constituency; once top candidates are forwarded by the senate office as confirmed by the Election Committee, the ASEC will assign Senators to areas best fitting their discipline. - I. The Election Committee members will certify a completed election report.

-Of the 26 28 Senators who are elected as representatives, 22 will represent designated academic areas.
+Of the 2628 Senators who are elected as representatives, 22 will represent designated academic areas.
 Contract faculty areas will have two representatives.
 Adjunct Associate faculty will have four six representatives.
-Adjunct Associate representation will be assigned to two three areas after the election, with two representatives per area to be elected on alternating years.
+Adjunct Associate representation will be assigned to two areas after the election, with two representatives per area to be elected on alternating years.
 If an area does not elect a representative, then the designated area representative position will become a contract faculty at-large position or an adjunct associate at-large position respectively.
 (See Article VIII, Section 3).

-- Counseling, Work Experience, EOPS - Life Sciences, Earth & Space Sciences, Chemistry and Physics, Agriculture - English - Mathematics - Disability Resources, Adaptive PE Adapted Physical Education, College Skills - Social Sciences, Behavioral Sciences, and Ethnic Studies - Art, Music, Theater Arts, Communication Studies, Philosophy, Humanities, and Religion. - Business Administration, Computer Studies, Engineering/, Applied Technology - Modern & Classical Languages, ESL, Library Science - Health Sciences, Kinesiology, Athletics & Dance - Industrial & Trade Technology, Administration of Justice/Dept. of Public Safety, Consumer & Family Studies, Child Development, Culinary Arts
+- Counseling, Work Experience, EOPS - Life Sciences, Earth & Space Sciences, Chemistry and Physics, Agriculture - English - Mathematics - Disability Resources, Adaptive PE Adapted Physical Education, College Skills - Social Sciences, Behavioral Sciences, Ethnic Studies - Art, Music, Theater Arts, Communication Studies, Philosophy, Humanities, and Religion. - Business Administration, Computer Studies, Engineering/, Applied Technology - Modern & Classical Languages, ESL, Library - Health Sciences, Kinesiology, Athletics & Dance - Industrial & Trade Technology, Administration of Justice/Dept. of Public Safety, Consumer & Family Studies, Child Development, Culinary Arts